 Ensure staff are alert to the various factors that can increase the need for early help.

-Wor with Children’s Social Care, support their assessment and planning processes including the academy’s attendance at conference and core group meetings as appropriate.
+Work with Children’s Social Care, support their assessment and planning processes including the academy’s attendance at conference and core group meetings as appropriate.

 Carry out tasks delegated by the academy governing body/ Trust such as training of staff and volunteers, safer recruitment and maintaining of a single central register.